kopiaman/eexam-jais/README.md

     $port="";
     $sys_dbname="db_name";
 `
-- then change db user, password and dbname in output/x_config_server.php as well
+- then change db user, password and sys_dbname in output/x_config.php as well